instructlab/dev-docs/docs/cli/ilab-rag-retrieval.md

 #### Command Purpose
 This command enhances the existing `ilab model chat` functionality by integrating contextual information retrieved from user-provided documents, enriching the conversational experience with relevant insights.

-#### Refining the user query for semantic search purposes
-To improve semantic search on the embeddings database, the user query can be refined using the same or a different LLM.
-This step reduces ambiguity, filters irrelevant details, and aligns the query more closely with the database’s semantic structure, increasing retrieval accuracy.

-To minimize LLM query costs, this refinement can be configured as an optional step in the chat pipeline.

 #### Revised chat pipeline
 * Start with the user's input, `user_query`.
 * (optional) Refine the `user_query` using the configured LLM to generate a semantically enriched `context_query`.